 Quiffs such as this are best achieved by using your fingers.
 There’s really no substitute for working some styling product into it using your bare hands.

 Tousle and tug until you get that glorious, messy look.
+Finger-tousling and finger-combing is the best way to get that great textured appearance.

 Blow dryers aren’t as essential to styling quiffs as they are for pompadours, for instance.